sajjadGG/book-python/dragon/adr-position-change.rst

 --------
 >>> dragon.move_xy(10, -20)

-* Good: extensible to 3D
 * Bad: Move by setting absolute position
 * Bad: controller must know other variables, such as speed factor (snail is slower than a dragon), surface on which the dragon is moving (solid is faster than water or ice), injuries (if dragon is not injured with his for example left foot)
 * Bad: the user must know the internals, how to calculate the position, which way is up or down (positive or negative shifting), note that ``y=-20`` means go up by 20 (we have inverted ``y`` axis)
 * Bad: requires knowledge of business logic (inverted y-axis)
-* Bad: not extensible to 3D
+* Bad: name indicates that this is not extensible to 3D
+* Bad: violates abstraction (OOP Principle)
+* Bad: violates Tell, Don't Ask (OOP Principle)
 * Decision: rejected